gmazoyer/ansible-role-netbox/README.md

     netbox_config_time_zone: UTC

-The username and email for the super user.
-Its password must be set manually via the manage.py tool of the application:
+The username, password and email for the super user.

     netbox_superuser_username: admin
+    netbox_superuser_password: admin
     netbox_superuser_email: admin@example.com

-Force user to login to see data recorded inside NetBox:

-    netbox_login_required: false

 LDAP can be used as authentication mechanism.
 It must be enabled, and the whole LDAP configuration has to be provided in the following variables (see NetBox